MertenNor/PixelSoundAlert/README.md

 A desktop application that monitors specific screen pixels and plays sounds when their colors change from a baseline.
 Perfect for gaming alerts, automation, or any scenario where you need audio notifications based on visual changes.

+## How It Works

+1. The application continuously monitors specified screen pixels at a high frequency (50ms intervals)
+2. It compares the current pixel color with the stored baseline color
+3. When the color difference exceeds the threshold, it triggers the sound
+4. If conditional logic is enabled, it also checks that Pixel B matches the condition color
+5. The sound plays once per color change event (won't repeat until color returns to baseline)

 ## Features

 - **Multi-Area Monitoring**: Monitor multiple screen pixels simultaneously